cenkerozkan/BusBee-API/README.md

 # Backend

 Backend of the Atılım Service Management Project

 # Bus Operations API Documentation

-A FastAPI-based authentication and user management system with support for End Users and Admin Users.
+A FastAPI-based authentication and user management system with support for End Users, Admin Users, and Driver Users.

 ## Base URL
 ```